 Another is when God explains it is not good to be alone....

 Gen. 2:18 "The Lord God said, ‘It is not good for the man to be alone.
 I will make a helper suitable for him.’"

 Jesus came to earth to reconcile the relationship between God and us.
-Jesus was up close and personal with the people He encountered.
-He was clear in John 13:35 about the fact that our relationship with one another was of upmost importance.
+Jesus was up close and personal with the people He encountered and cared for them dearly.
+He was clear in John 13:35 about the fact that our relationship with and care for one another was of upmost importance.

 John 13:34-35 ‘A new command I give you: love one another.
 As I have loved you, so you must love one another.
 35 By this everyone will know that you are my disciples, if you love one another.’